Equity for Aboriginal people in the legal system

 • Call to action 52 is based on data provided September 2023.

-• Calls to action 50 and 51 are based on data provided December 2023.
+• Call to action 51 is based on data provided December 2023.

 50. In keeping with the United Nations Declaration on the Rights of Indigenous Peoples, we call upon the federal government, in collaboration with Aboriginal organizations, to fund the establishment of Indigenous law institutes for the development, use, and understanding of Indigenous laws and access to justice in accordance with the unique cultures of Aboriginal peoples in Canada.